keithalewis/papers/bootstrap.md

 The bootstrap method orders the collection of instruments used to build the curve in order of increasing maturity.
-It then constructs the unique piece-wise constant forward using the above method.
+It then constructs the unique piecewise constant forward using the above method.

 ## Remarks